blueberrycola/typesense-searchresult-demo/README.txt

 These scripts all run on node js by simply typing

+API KEY IS DEACTIVATED AND Out of Service!

 node ./file.js

 The ordering of creating your own search demo schema is as follows.